motion/orbit/notes/write.md

 - Why it makes you antifragile:
   - Small thoughts bring in fresh content without "needing to be a big idea"
   - Showoff is similarly an unencumbered way to measure what people care about and keep them happy

+---

+# A New Deal on for Operating Systems

+- WebOS
+- Silos
+- App building
+- data needs to be separate from apps
+- app building is impossible and requires heavy infrastructure